go-hammy/hammy/readme.md

 The Hammy Project is organized into several key components:

-- **serverPlugin**: This is the core of the Hammy server.
-It handles HTTP requests, serves files, and manages server operations.
-The serverPlugin is responsible for routing requests, executing PHP files, and serving HTML content.
+- **serverPlugin**: This is the main component of the Hammy server.
+It processes HTTP requests, delivers files, and oversees server functions.
+The serverPlugin is tasked with directing requests, running PHP scripts, and delivering HTML files.

-- **cachePlugin**: This module is responsible for caching responses to improve performance.
-Cached responses are stored and served when the same request is made, reducing the need to repeatedly read files from disk.
+- **cacheFunction**: This component enhances performance by storing and retrieving cached responses.
+It minimizes the need to access files from the disk repeatedly by serving stored responses for identical requests.

-- **content**: This directory is intended to be used with Docker or Docker Compose.
-It contains the static and dynamic content that the server will serve.
-When using Docker, this directory is mounted to `/var/www/html` inside the container.
+- **content**: This folder is designed for use with Docker or Docker Compose.
+It holds the static and dynamic content that the server will deliver.
+In a Docker setup, this directory is mapped to `/var/www/html` within the container.

-- **serverPlugin/pages**: This folder contains custom error pages like `hammy-404.html` and `hammy-500.html`, which are served when the server encounters 404 or 500 errors, respectively.
-These are served when there is no 500.html or php in the original /var/www/html.
+- **serverPlugin/pages**: This directory includes custom error pages such as `hammy-404.html` and `hammy-500.html`, which are displayed when the server encounters 404 or 500 errors, respectively.
+These pages are used when there is no 500.html or PHP file in the default /var/www/html.

 ## Quickstart